cyberbotics/webots/docs/discord/technical-questions.md

-- the gripper points sideways when attaching it to the endeffector of a robot arm, as the ros model goes along z axis, not y axis.
+- the gripper points sideways when attaching it to the endeffector of a robot arm, as the ros model goes along z-axis, not y-axis.
 How do I change this?

 ##### David Mansolino [cyberbotics] 06/11/2020 12:09:47
 You're welcome